 Best Broadband and TV

 Broadband and TV deals: top 3 in the UK

 Now TV has been a go-to service for affordable TV plans for ages, and its broadband branch doesn't let the side down.
-Here you get standard broadband speeds and add its Sky Entertainment pass which is FREE for 6 months, which means an absolute stack of great, premium channels to choose from (including Sky Atlantic so you can watch Game of Thrones) and over 300 box sets to binge on.
+Here you get standard broadband speeds and add its Sky Entertainment pass for an extra fiver a month, which means an absolute stack of great, premium channels to choose from (including Sky Atlantic) and over 300 box sets to binge on.
 It's only £7 a month more if you want fibre, too.
-Total cost for 12 months £263.94
+Total cost for 12 months £287.88

 - See all of today's best broadband and TV deals

 Can I order these broadband deals over the phone?

 We understand that buying broadband is a big purchase that you're going to be committed to for at least a year.
 If you feel more comfortable ordering over the phone, we can offer a call centre service - but only for a selected few providers: